Policy Watch: Alabama Lawmakers Propose Mandated Mental Health Professionals in K-12 Schools

 Next Steps

 Don’t know what to say?
-Check out this American Civil Liberties Union guide on drafting a letter to your government officials.
+Check out this guide from the American Civil Liberties Union on drafting a letter to your government officials.

 Background